Cart 0

 Adelaide Carlow

 Adelaide is the founder and director of Priory Farm Music Camp.
-Having studied music and psychology, and ethnomusicology, Adelaide now teaches cello, piano and elementary violin.
-She founded and directs Milnathort Youth String Orchestra and delivers early years music classes in Kinross-shire and Fife.
-Adelaide enjoys arranging music for string groups, and for choirs, and she also loves leading non-audition community choirs up in Scotland and finds amazing human connection and inspiration through the natural voice and unaccompanied choral harmony.
-Her biggest passion is PFMC though, and she loves sharing it’s annual summery mini-world of music and happiness with her three children every year.
+Having studied music and psychology, and ethnomusicology, Adelaide now teaches cello and violin privately and at various schools.
+Passionate about good quality community music and its social benefits, she founded and directs Milnathort Youth String Orchestra and Cantie Choir.
+Adelaide enjoys arranging music for string groups, and for choirs, and she finds amazing human connection and inspiration through the natural voice and unaccompanied choral harmony.
+Her biggest passion is PFMC , and she loves sharing this annual summery world of music and happiness with her three children every year.

 Sally Anne Anderson